 Sources of Calcium:

 Our body does not produce calcium, so one must get it through external sources.
 Popular food sources for calcium are dairy products.
-The body can easily absorb the calcium found in milk, yogurt, cheese and buttermilk.
-Phosphorous and magnesium help the body to absorb and use calcium effectively and these two are also found in milk.
+The body can easily absorb the calcium found in milk, yogurt, cheese, and buttermilk.

 Other non-dairy sources of calcium include green leafy vegetables such as spinach, cauliflower, broccoli, turnip greens, mustard greens, and cabbage; fish like salmon and sardines, seeds and nuts like sunflower seeds, almonds, etc.

-Calcium is often added to some natural food products like orange juice, soy milk, breads, and tofu.
+Addition of calcium to some natural food products like orange juice, soy milk, bread, and tofu.
 These can be an excellent source of calcium for people who do not prefer dairy products in their diet.

-Adequate absorption of calcium requires exposure to sun in addition to diet.
-UV radiation from the sun helps in converting vitamin D in our body to its active form, which is required for calcium regulation.
+Adequate absorption of calcium requires exposure to the sun in addition to the diet.
+UV radiation from the sun helps in converting vitamin D in our body to its active form, which is necessary for calcium regulation.

 Who should take calcium supplements?

 People usually get the required amount of calcium through diet, dairy, and non-dairy sources.
 However, calcium deficiency may occur in certain cases, where access to a good diet is unavailable or in climates without adequate exposure to the sun.
-People with lactose-intolerance (trouble in digesting the sugar in the milk) may not be able to ingest dairy products and hence not get enough calcium.
+People with lactose intolerance may not be able to ingest dairy products and hence not get enough calcium.

 When the calcium intake is insufficient, the body uses up the calcium from your skeleton, thereby making them weak and brittle, a condition known as osteoporosis.
 More severe deficiency of calcium leads to conditions called osteomalacia and tetany, where bones become soft and fracture easily and painful contractions of muscles occur and death may occur due to an abnormality in heart conduction.